Adding captions to a live stream without a caption encoder onsite- Falcon solution

 You should now have your caption service running as well as the Falcon ingest- the platform is now waiting for your content!
 Open up your streaming encoder.
 In this example, we are using Wirecast.

 Navigate to the output configuration panel for your encoder.
 NOTE: this step will differ depending on your encoder.
 Check the streaming manual for your particular encoder to determine details of this step.
 In your encoder output configuration panel, set your output resolution and bitrate as usual.
-However, for your destination (RTMP URL) add the URL copied from Falcon INSTEAD of the RTMP URL for your Streaming Manager channel.
+However, for your destination (RTMP URL) add the URL copied from Falcon INSTEAD of the RTMP URL for your Video Streaming channel.
 The Stream Key should still be the key copied from your channel, however.

 Begin your stream.
 Your encoder will now be sending your stream to the Falcon system.
-The captions service you have chosen will begin to automatically generate captions for your stream, and the Falcon system will redirect that broadcast to your Streaming Manager endpoint, with captions!
+The captions service you have chosen will begin to automatically generate captions for your stream, and the Falcon system will redirect that broadcast to your Video Streaming endpoint, with captions!